At a Glance

 Be prepared to talk about your previous experience as a Gas Service Engineer.
 Share specific examples of jobs you've completed, especially in high-volume settings, to show that you can handle the workload.

-Since safety is paramount in this role, discuss your understanding of public liability insurance, calibration certificates, and asbestos awareness.
-This will reassure the interviewer of your commitment to safety standards.
+Since safety is paramount in this role, discuss your understanding of safety regulations and your experience with Public Liability Insurance and Asbestos Awareness.
+This will reassure the interviewer of your commitment to safe practices.